longviewsystems/terraform-azurerm-naming-ext/README.md

 These name components align with the [Azure Naming Tool](https://github.com/microsoft/CloudAdoptionFramework/tree/master/ready/AzNamingTool) which is part of the Azure Cloud Adoption Framework list of [tools](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/resources/tools-templates).
 The Azure Naming Tool is very useful for generating full naming conventions.

 # Notes
 * Some resources need to be globally unique, and common names are used by other organizations and so naming collisions are common.
-To avoid this scenario, certain resource types have a special SRS specific identifier added.
+To avoid this scenario, certain resource types have a special ORG specific identifier added.
 These resource types are output from the **special_instances output**, and not from the **instances**.
-  * Identifier: srs
+  * Identifier: org
   * Specially handled resources
     * azurerm_storage_account